 Unlike the regulations affecting other transportation sectors, maritime regulations and subsidies have been strikingly resistant to reform.
-A hodgepodge of conflicting and costly policies-subsidization, protectionism, regulation, and taxation-unnecessarily burdens the U.S.-flag fleet, forces U.S. customers to pay inflated prices, and curbs domestic and international trade.
+A hodge-podge of conflicting and costly policies-subsidization, protectionism, regulation, and taxation-unnecessarily burdens the U.S.-flag fleet, forces U.S. customers to pay inflated prices, and curbs domestic and international trade.
 The list of rules and regulations governing shipping is too exhaustive to catalog here, but one thing is clear: shipping policies must be thoroughly reviewed and revamped.
 Congress should pay special attention to deregulation of ocean shipping and other trade- and consumer-oriented reforms.

 In particular, Congress should repeal the Jones Act (sec.
 27 of the Merchant Marine Act of 1920).
 The Jones Act prohibits shipping merchandise between U.S. ports "in any other vessel than a vessel built in and documented under the laws of the United States and owned by persons who are citizens of the United States."
 The act essentially bars foreign shipping companies from competing with American companies.
 A 1993 International Trade Commission study showed that the loss of economic welfare attributable to America's cabotage restriction was some \$3.1 billion per year.
-Because the Jones Act inflates prices, many businesses are encouraged to import goods rather than buy domestic products.
+Because the Jones Act inflates prices, many businesses are encouraged to import goods rather than buy products manufactured in other parts of the United States.